All Episodes

 And what this site seeks to do is synthesize all of that for you.

-I mean, because none of these things that you have as factors are matter in terms of Trump's support.
+I mean, because none of these things that you have as factors matter in terms of Trump's support.

-The reason those things don't matter to him is because most of the people supporting Trump not really personally invested in Trump, but rather invested in what the Trump campaign is and what it represents.
+the reason those things don't matter to him is because most of the people supporting Trump, not really personally invested in Trump, but rather invested in what the Trump campaign is and what it represents.

-And it's outside the establishment, it's uh you know, all these things about outsider versus insider.
+It's, you know, all these things about outsider versus insider.

-That it's not strictly focused, issue-based.
+That it's not strictly focused, issue-based, although for some people it is.

 You get the immigration.

-He hasn't changed his original statement, still keeps talking about building the wall or Mexico paying for it or what have you.
+Still keeps talking about building the wall or Mexico paying for it or what have you.

-My point is I think people some people support Trump even when they know that he might be inclined to do something, one or two things that they disagree with.
+My point is, I think people, some people support Trump even when they know that he might be inclined to do something, one or two things that they disagree with.

 Their attitude is, I don't care.